CiwPython/Ciw/docs/Reference/parameters.rst

 A dictionary of baulking functions for each customer class and each node.
 It describes the baulking mechanism of the customers.
 For more details see :ref:`baulking-functions`.
-If left out, then bo baulking occurs.
+If left out, then no baulking occurs.

 Example::